cduta/SequelDL/README.md

 # SequelDL
-SDL-based engine with database-supported backend
+Simple and clean SDL-based engine with database-supported backend.

+# Try it
+Various demos are in `demos/`.
+Simply run `make run`.